-This disclosure page was built simply to let you know about any advertising interests or inherent bias we may have throughout this blog, which legally covers our butts from policy put into place by the Federal Trade Commission (FTC).
+This disclosure page was built simply to let you know about any advertising interests or inherent bias we may have throughout this blog, which legally covers our butts from policy put into place by the Federal Trade Commission (FTC), among other regulatory authorities.

 It can be increasingly difficult these days to determine what Internet pages are really just ads disguised as sponsored content and which contain legitimate information.
 This hilarious clip from the TV show South Park is a perfect illustration of what we’re referring to.